dybiszb/CudaRT/README.md

 ## Run<a name="run"></a>

 To start with the application can work in two different modes:
-- CPU, runs calculations on a standard processor.
+- CPU - runs calculations on a 'classic' processor.
-- GPU, runs calculations on a graphics processor.
+- GPU - runs calculations on a 'graphics' processor.

 In order to run the former call:
 ```